moq-wg/moq-transport/draft-ietf-moq-transport.md

 An Object Extension is a concatenation of optional Extension Headers.
 These headers are visible to relays.
 Extension headers MUST be forwarded and MUST NOT be modified by relays.
-The purpose of Extension Headers is to allow the transmission of application-specific data as well as future evolution of the transport protocol.
+The purpose of Extension Headers is to facilitate the future evolution of the transport protocol.
 Object Extensions are serialized as defined below:

 ~~~
 Object Extension {